United Kingdom Hydrographic Office: 20th century

 Following the war, the First International Hydrographic Conference was held in London.
 It led to the establishment in 1921 of the International Hydrographic Organization.
 In the 1930s, the systematic and regular collection of oceanographic and naval meteorological data started.
 In the Second World War, while led by Vice-Admiral Sir John A. Edgell, chart printing moved to Creechbarrow House in Taunton in June 1941.
 This was the first purpose-built chart making factory, and was designed by the Chief Draughtsman, Mr Jowsey.
-In 1968, compilation staff were transferred from Cricklewood to Taunton, thus bringing together the main elements of the Hydrographic Office.
+In 1968, compilation staff were transferred from Cricklewood, London to Taunton, thus bringing together the main elements of the Hydrographic Office.
 A purpose-built office, named after Alexander Dalrymple, was opened.
-Metrication and computerisation of charts began in the later 1960s and early 1970s under the leadership of Rear-Admiral Sir Edmund G. Irving (1960–1966), Rear-Admiral George Stephen Ritchie (1966–1971), Rear-Admiral Geoffrey P. D. Hall (1971–1975) and Rear-Admiral Sir David W. Haslam (1975–1985).
+Charts were metricated and computerised in the later 1960s and early 1970s under the leadership of Rear-Admiral Sir Edmund G. Irving (1960–1966), Rear-Admiral George Stephen Ritchie (1966–1971), Rear-Admiral Geoffrey P. D. Hall (1971–1975) and Rear-Admiral Sir David W. Haslam (1975–1985).

-For centuries, data was mainly collected using ordinary Royal Navy ships.
+For centuries, data had mainly been collected using ordinary Royal Navy ships.
 In 1953, the first purpose-built survey vessel was launched: HMS Vidal.
 With the use of the echo sounder and other electronic equipment in the 20th century, there was a big increase in the quantity and quality of the data collected.
 The technology used to collect data also improved with the first commercial use of multibeam survey technology in 1977; HMS Bulldog undertook the first side-scan sonar of Mount's Bay, Cornwall, in 1987.
 The work has since been continued by the Bulldog-class survey vessels which form the "Hydrographic Squadron".

-In 1994, the Hydrographer of the Navy also became the Chief Executive of UKHO and the post was held by Rear-Admiral Nigel R. Essenhigh (1994–1996) and Rear-Admiral John P. Clarke (1996–2001).
+In 1994, the Hydrographer of the Navy also became the Chief Executive of UKHO.
+The post was held by Rear-Admiral Nigel R. Essenhigh (1994–1996) and Rear-Admiral John P. Clarke (1996–2001).